Better Me

 Coarse, curly hair is most likely to cause ingrown hairs.
 That’s because these hairs grow in a spiral, making them more likely to push back into the skin.
 They are most common in the face and neck of men, particularly men with dark skin.

 “But they can crop up in anyone, in any place you shave,” said Colton Redding, DO, a family medicine provider with Banner Health.
-You might find them in the face, neck, underarms, leg or bikini area.
+You might find them in the face, neck, underarms, leg,r bikini line or pubic area.

 What causes ingrown hairs?